qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 ``--noversioncheck`` option

-Don't check for new version of QGIS at startup.
+Skip searching for a new version of QGIS at startup.

 ``--noplugins`` option